code-BSOD/praktikum_washer/README.md

 ***

 ## i.
 Overview of Praktikum
-This repository contains the codes, architectures and detailed description for the Praktikum of Human Software Mediator Pattern.
+This repository contains the codes, architectures and detailed description for the Praktikum of Human, Software Mediator Pattern.

 > This repository is ONLY for the Cocktail Mixer's Glass Washing part.